Emirates Wolgan Valley Resort & Spa

 - Top table Tables by either of the central fireplaces and at the window at the bar end of the Dining Room are the most seductive spots.
 In summer, eating out on the veranda is the way to go.

-- Room service 24 hours, offering a range of regional dishes; an AU$12 surcharge a person applies to each order.
+- Room service 24 hours, offering a range of regional dishes; an AU$12 surcharge a room applies to each order.
 Expect everything from crispy lobster spring rolls to Wolgan Angus beef burgers with hand-cut fries.

 Also worth knowing